 Materials:

+Large table

+Large pieces of banner paper

+Stamp pads in various colors

+Black Thin Tipped Felt

+Markers

+Disposable wipes to clean

+thumbs

-Large table Large pieces of banner paper Stamp pads in various colors Black Thin Tipped Felt Markers Disposable wipes to clean thumbs thumbs/fingers lightly on the stamp pads and press their prints onto the large banner paper to make a head and a body.
+and adults to coat their thumbs/fingers lightly on the stamp pads and press their prints onto the large banner paper to make a head and a body.
 Use the markers to draw eyes, nose, mouth, hair, arms, legs, clothes etc. on your thumbprint portrait.
 Sign your name below your portrait.
 Clean off thumbs with wipes.
 When each paper is covered with thumbprint people, display the banner for all to see.